 The advent of affordable cloud-based data storage has made life easier (and more secure) for many political parties.
-Unfortunately, many still attempt to host their own servers with relatively limited IT budget, staffing, and support.
+Unfortunately, many still attempt to host their own servers with limited IT skills or support.
 In March 2021, the threat of such organizational infrastructure became real for tens of thousands of organizations across the world, including likely some political parties, when a Chinese government-affiliated threat actor called Hafnium unleashed a global cybersecurity catastrophe with a sophisticated attack on self-hosted Microsoft Exchange servers.
-The attack compromised local servers, enabling the hackers to gain access to organizational email accounts, install additional malware on the victim's servers and connected systems, and ultimately extract sensitive data.
-While Microsoft quickly published an update and instructions to identify and remove potential intruders once the hacks became public, many organizations lacked the IT capacity to quickly apply such updates, leaving them exposed for extended periods of time.
-The scope and impact of this global hack reveals the danger of parties choosing to selfhost email servers and other types of sensitive data, particularly without significant investment in dedicated cybersecurity staff
+The attack compromised local servers, enabling the hackers to gain access to organizational email accounts and allowing for the installation of additional malware on victim's servers and connected systems.
+While Microsoft quickly published an update and instructions to identify and remove potential intruders, many smaller organizations lacked the IT capacity to quickly apply such updates, leaving them exposed for extended periods of time.
+The scope and impact of this global hack reveals the danger of parties, particularly smaller ones with limited IT staff, choosing to self-host email servers and other types of sensitive data.